Wormholes and out-of-time ordered correlators in gauge/gravity duality: Setup: metric and Klein-Gordon equation in traversable AdS wormholes

 \subsubsection{Wormhole metric in radial coordinates}

 For the solution of the Klein-Gordon equation and some other applications, it is convenient to have the wormhole metric also in $(t,r,\phi)$ coordinates.
 This is a harder nut to crack, and we could not obtain a closed-form expression.
 Instead, we match the solution in the throat region (small $r$) and the solution in the outer region (large $r$).
-The throat region develops near the black hole horizon and therefore is likely close to an AdS metric (indeed, the asymptotically flat 3+1-dimensional wormhole studied in \cite{worm4} has AdS${}_2$ throat geometry).
+The throat region develops near the black hole horizon and therefore should be close to an AdS metric (indeed, the asymptotically flat 3+1-dimensional wormhole studied in \cite{worm4} has AdS${}_2$ throat geometry).
 We introduce the new radial coordinate as \be \frac{r-r_h}{r_h}=\gamma\rho, \ee and consider the limit $\gamma\to 0,\rho\to\infty$ with $\gamma\rho\to\mathrm{const.}<1$; in other words, the mouth lives at large $\rho$ but the deviation of the throat metric from the BH metric is still finite and small because the wormhole opening scale $\gamma$ is assumed to be small.
 Since the metric is time-dependent, we need to consider different epochs in time separately.
-Remember that $g_{UU}=h$ and $g_{VV}=\tilde{h}$ are only significant in magnitude for certain times (or $U,V$ coordinates).
+Remember that $g_{UU}=h$ and $g_{VV}=\tilde{h}$ are only significantly nonzero for certain times (or $U,V$ coordinates).
 We thus introduce the regimes (0) where $h,\tilde{h}$ are both negligible (I) only $h$ is significant (II) both $h$ and $\tilde{h}$ are significant and (III) only $\tilde{h}$ is significantly nonzero.
 Of course, the regime (0) is at leading order the same as the black hole metric.
-This picture becomes particularly simple for the Dirac delta model (\ref{diracwhsol}) where the regimes are sharply delineated.
-In the regime (I) we have $U>U_0,V<U_0$, regime (II) is $U,V>U_0$ and the regime (III) has $U<U_0,V>U_0$.
-Actually, we can write $h$ explicitly as \be h(t,r)=-2U_0e^{-2r_ht}\frac{r+r_h}{r-r_h}. \ee From this we see that the regime (I) implies $t<t_0$, (II) means $t\approx t_0$ and in (III) we have $t>t_0$; for $t\ll t_0$ and $t\gg t_0$ we are in the BH regime (0).
-In each region we simply start from the solutions (\ref{quickwhsol}) or (\ref{diracwhsol}) for $h$, expanding in a series around $r=r_h$ for the throat region or around $r=\infty$ for the outer region.
+This picture becomes particularly simple for the Dirac delta model (\ref{diracwhsol}) where the regimes are sharply delineated by the step functions; the other cases can be found in Appendix A. In the regime (I) we have $U>U_0,V<U_0$, regime (II) is $U,V>U_0$ and the regime (III) has $U<U_0,V>U_0$.
+Actually, we can write $h$ explicitly as \be h(t,r)=-2U_0e^{-2r_ht}r\frac{r+r_h}{r-r_h}. \ee Roughly speaking, (I) implies $t<t_0$, (II) means $t\approx t_0$ and in (III) we have $t>t_0$; these are really rough estimates as the Kruskal coordinates depend also on $r$.
+In each region we start from the solution (\ref{quickwhsol}) or (\ref{diracwhsol}) for $h$ (depending on $\Delta$), expanding in a series around $r=r_h$ for the throat region or around $r=\infty$ for the outer region.